 Migrating to Australia from Fiji in 1982, Dewani has a strong understanding of the migrant experience and a passion for helping migrants, refugees and humanitarian entrants to participate in their new communities and to become proud and engaged members of a diverse Australian society.

 Dewani was awarded the FECCA Multicultural Award and the ACT International Women’s Award for Multiculturalism in 2008.

 Huss Mustafa OAM

-Huseyin (Huss) Mustafa is a Senior Executive at Commonwealth Bank of Australia with more than 40 years experience in the financial services sector.
-He is currently General Manager of the Multicultural Community Banking Australia team.
+Huseyin (Huss) Mustafa was a Senior Executive at Commonwealth Bank of Australia with more than 40 years experience in the financial services sector.

 Huss has a Turkish Cypriot heritage and migrated to Australia at 10 years of age.
-He is a passionate community leader, pioneering and championing a diverse work force at the Commonwealth Bank.
+He is a passionate community leader and championed a diverse work force at the Commonwealth Bank.

 In 2011, he was appointed by the Victorian Government to the position of Commissioner to the Victorian Multicultural Commission for a 4 year term and also appointed as Chairperson to the Victorian Multicultural Commission Regional Advisory Council in Eastern Victoria.
 Huss played a leading role in establishing The Australian Turkish Business Council of which he is currently the President.